Find out more about the study on exercise and Parkinson’s disease progression.

 They added that their findings “suggest it may never be too late for someone with Parkinson’s to start an exercise programme”.

-For more information about living well with Parkinson’s, please visit the EPDA website.
+For more information about living well with Parkinson’s, please visit Parkinson’s Europe website.

 Share this story